TriplyDB/Documentation/docs/ratt/index.md

 <h3 id="change">Change an existing entry in-place (<code>change</code>)</h3>

-The `change` function allows the value of existing entry to be modified in-place.
+The `change` function allows the value of an existing entry to be modified in-place.
 This is typically done to clean a value or to map string values into IRIs.

 #### Function signature